jordanbean-msft/b2c-with-custom-claim/README.md

 ### Create the custom policies

-You can mostly follow the instructions in the link below to set up the policy & its associated app registrations.
+You can mostly follow the instructions in the link below to set up the policy & it's associated app registrations, policy keys, etc.

 https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy

+See below for the additional changes you will need to make.

 #### Replace custom extension with your custom extension name